awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 [AWS Lambda Dead\-Letter Queues](http://docs.aws.amazon.com/lambda/latest/dg/dlq.html)
 Other features of AWS services or third\-party services that send notifications to Amazon SQS aren't compatible with SSE, despite allowing you to set an encrypted queue as a target:
-[AWS IoT Rule Actions](http://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html) For information about compatibility of other services with encrypted queues, see [Example 3: Enable Compatibility Between AWS Services Such as Amazon CloudWatch Events, Amazon S3, and Amazon SNS and Queues with SSE](#compatibility-with-aws-services) and your service documentation\.
+[AWS IoT Rule Actions](http://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html) For information about compatibility of other services with encrypted queues, see [Example 3: Enable Compatibility between AWS Services Such as Amazon CloudWatch Events, Amazon S3, and Amazon SNS and Queues with SSE](#compatibility-with-aws-services) and your service documentation\.

 AWS KMS combines secure, highly available hardware and software to provide a key management system scaled for the cloud\.
 When you use Amazon SQS with AWS KMS, the [data keys](#sqs-sse-key-terms) that encrypt your message data are also encrypted and stored with the data they protect\.

 The following are benefits of using AWS KMS:
 + You can create and manage [customer master keys \(CMKs\)](#sqs-sse-key-terms) yourself\.
-+ You can also use the AWS\-managed CMK for Amazon SQS, which is unique for each account and region\.
++ You can also use the AWS managed CMK for Amazon SQS, which is unique for each account and region\.
 + The AWS KMS security standards can help you meet encryption\-related compliance requirements\.

 For more information, see [What is AWS Key Management Service?](http://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide* and the [AWS Key Management Service Cryptographic Details](https://d0.awsstatic.com/whitepapers/KMS-Cryptographic-Details.pdf) whitepaper\.